Please wait while the formulary information is being retrieved.

 If Tdap is not available or was administered previously, Td should be used for booster doses.

-A single dose of Tdap should be used (instead of Td) when a booster dose of vaccine containing tetanus and diphtheria toxoids is needed in adults 65 years of age or older who have not previously received Tdap.
-Although only Tdap (Boostrix(R)) is labeled for use in adults 65 years of age or older, ACIP states that either Tdap (Adacel(R)) or Tdap (Boostrix(R)) can be used when a dose of Tdap is indicated in this age group.
-If Tdap was administered previously, Td should be used for subsequent booster doses.
+A single dose of Tdap should be used (instead of Td) when a booster dose of vaccine containing tetanus and diphtheria toxoids is needed in adults >=65 years of age who have not previously received Tdap.
+When feasible, Boostrix(R) should be used in adults >=65 years of age or older; however, ACIP states that either Tdap (Adacel(R)) or Tdap (Boostrix(R)) can be used when a dose of Tdap is indicated in this age group.

 DTaP (Daptacel(R), Infanrix(R)) is used only in infants and children 6 weeks through 6 years of age.